RealismusModding/FS17_seasons/README.md

 - You can't sell grass/hay/straw in an unbaled form.
 (Price is 0)
 - You can't sell wet grass bales (price is 0)
 - Income from missions is reduced to ~5x what a worker would earn if 100% of the time for a mission is used.
 - Field prices can be adjusted via the economy xml file using fieldPriceFactor.
-1 = default prices. < 1 for cheaper fields and > 1 for more expensive fields
+1 = default prices. < 1 for cheaper fields and > 1 for more expensive fields.
+For example, setting this value to 0.5 will result in a price half of wht it would be in the standard game

 ### Helpers
 - Wages have been changed to fit the new economy.